Is This Normal? “I Apologize To Inanimate Objects”

 Research suggests that anthropomorphism often acts as a coping mechanism to deal with social isolation.
 In fact, two different studies found strong links between loneliness and anthropomorphism.
 Given that I grew up as an only child and hardly had any friends in my formative years due to my challenges with socializing or even communicating effectively, it makes sense that I began treating inanimate objects as replacements for human contact.
 To be frank, I think that’s a choice I’d still love to make.

 Could it be that my tendency to apologize to non-living things is a combination of my over-apologetic nature and my propensity to anthropomorphize?
-I will meditate on this as I clean up the water I just spilled on my desk — while apologizing to both the glass for spilling it, and the table for wetting it.
+I will meditate on this as I clean up the water I just spilled on my desk — while apologizing to the glass for knocking it over with my elbow, and the table, for wetting it.